aekondratiev/zabbix-ssl-monitoring/README.md

 Place `config/userparameter_ssl_expiration.conf` into `/etc/zabbix/zabbix_agentd.d/` or directly into `/etc/zabbix/zabbix_agentd.conf`

+Restart zabbix-agentd after all scripts are in place

 Import template from `template/Template SSL Expiration.xml`

 Edit items and triggers, in template is one example for www.google.ru